I Want To...

 When on a surgical rotation, you will be involved in all aspects of peri-operative patient care.
 Opportunities to first and second assist in appropriate cases will also be available.
 Over the course of the year, residents can expect to have time divided between patient management ( ~75% ) and direct surgical responsibilities (~25% ).
 Additional skills that you will have an opportunity to develop include phlebotomy, IV placement, foley placement, wound care, and removal of surgical drains.
 Advance procedures such as central line and chest tube placement, thoracentesis, and bronchoscopies will be performed under supervision until hospital competency is obtained.

-Physician Assistant Residents will be taught core clinical skill competencies in the Minimally Invasive Surgical Training Center (MISTC) a 6200 square foot laboratory facility under the medical direction of Dr. Barish Edil.
+Physician Assistant Residents will be taught core clinical skill competencies in the Minimally Invasive Surgical Training Center (MISTC) a 6200 square foot laboratory facility.

-Learn more about our specific policies regarding rotations, supervision, responsibilities of the resident, on-call activities, program completion, paid time off, continuing medical education (CME), stipend, and conference funding.
+Learn more about our specific policies regarding rotations, supervision, responsibilities of the resident, on-call activities, program completion, paid time off, continuing medical education (CME), and stipend.

 Rotation schedules have been organized to provide the most educational and supportive environment in which to learn.
 Any concerns related to the rotations should be brought immediately to the attention of the program directors or educational coordinator.
 We reserve the right to change the rotation schedule at any time in order to meet the needs of the individual PA resident or the needs of the institution.